 A new way of thinking has established itself on the capital market.
 There is a strong chance that green bonds will making a growing contribution against global warming – and ultimately help to ensure the success of the much-celebrated Paris Agreement and its subsequent global climate change conferences.

-Published on KfW Stories: Wednesday, 1 November 2017
+Published on KfW Stories on 1 November 2017